 - See the filming locations of The Hobbit at Hairy Feet Waitomo

-- Meet a kiwi bird and other native wildlife at the Otorohanga Kiwi House.
+- Meet a kiwi bird and more at the Otorohanga Kiwi House.

 For more details on each activity, take a look at the 10 Things to Do in Waitomo with Kids.